BKWLD/laravel-pug/README.md

 * **Laravel >= 5** : `view('home.whatever')` for `resources/views/home/whatever.pug`

 The Pug view files can work side-by-side with regular PHP views.
-To use Blade templating within your Pug, just name the files with `.pug.blade` or `.pug.blade.php` extensions.
+To use Blade templating within your Pug, just name the files with `.pug.blade` extensions.
 This feature is designed for transition purpose, since every blade features are available in pug, you would not need both.
 And be aware that this mode will first render your template with pug, then give the output to render to blade, it means your template must